 What to Expect on Race Day

 Riders who raced cyclocross last season will be assigned a category based on last year’s performance.
 All categories are getting more competitive.
 To keep categories competitive, safe, and fair some riders will move up while others will move down a category.
 By their nature the jump from C to B Event is fairly small.
 The jump from B to A is brutal.
 Moving riders down a category allows us to avoid pulling lapped riders.
 Don’t take it personally if you are moved down.
+Three senior members of the cyclocross committee will be dropping down a category this year.
 Note that ‘cross is an all out intense event.
 We don’t move people up a category solely so they can have a longer race.

 Category lists will be posted on this site soon.
 You may have moved categories!
 It is the rider’s responsibility to check the lists and register for the appropriate event.
 Riders who fail to check the list and show up late for their race will not be allowed to participate in a later more difficult event.